 9 years later and I still do.
-Our marriage has grown and evolved over time and with each life altering event we learn more about one another.
-Of course the most life altering events, the birth of our children, which has greatly transformed each of us, it is precious to see the amazing father my husband has become.
-But everyday can bring about a new challenge or even path in the journey called Holy Matrimony.
+Our marriage has grown and evolved over time and with each life-altering event we learn more about one another.
+Of course, the most life-altering event is the birth of our children, which has greatly transformed each of us, it is precious to see the amazing father my husband has become.
+But every day can bring about a new challenge or even path in the journey called Holy Matrimony.
 So I collated a few tips that I feel are helpful to remember when entering or maintaining a marriage.

 - I am a work in progress.
 I am not perfect, I am human.

 - My spouse is not perfect, he is human too.
 “I would rather live with his dirty socks on the floor and computer bag by the front door than live without him”.

 - Love and value each other and not “stuff”.